 “The walls were cement and brick, and were crumbling, and the cement floors were crumbling and dirty.
 Andy started painting up by the front windows, because in the afternoons the sun came in there.
 You couldn’t see anything in the rest of the place because there was no electricity.
 There were overhead outlets but nothing in them, just dangling wires.
 The first thing that I had to do was install the lights.
 I went out to the local hardware store and bought these porcelain socket things, and put spotlights in.” – Billy Name

-Andy Warhol at The Silver Factory, 1964.
-Photo © Billy Name Estate.
+Andy Warhol at the Factory, 1964.
+Photo © Billy Name Estate

 “It was like constructing this environment – for me, the whole place was a sculpture and each time I added a piece to it was like adding another gem to the collection.
 I never did a specifically articulated thing, I always did a maximal job.
 But it was the same art thing, it was the same signature, or my tag: the whole silver thing.” – Billy Name, (Watson, 125)